Elegant Rydal Hall is a stunning place to explore.

 Originally the Le Fleming’s lived at Coniston Hall some miles away.

-In 1575 they moved to Rydal to the old Hall which was built on a knoll beside the present main road.
+In 1575 they moved to Rydal to the old Hall and built on a knoll beside the present main road.

 The new Hall was built by Sir Michael le Fleming in the 16th century.